 - 5. Lift the head restraint (see page 95), then route the tether strap through the legs of the head restraint and over the seat-back, making sure the strap is not twisted. - 6.
+Open the anchor cover. - 7.
 Attach the tether strap hook to the tether anchor, then tighten the strap as instructed by the child seat maker.

-7. Push and pull the child seat forward and from side-to-side to verify that it is secure.
+8. Push and pull the child seat forward and from side-to-side to verify that it is secure.